MeguMario/MeguMario/README.md

 - 👋 Hi, I’m Meguro.
 Or MeguMario, whatever you want to call me
 - 👀 I’m currently having Mashiro Arisaka as my waifu
 - 🌱 I’m currently learning C#
 - 📫 How to reach me?
-Look below this.
+My Twitter?

 <!---
 MeguMario/MeguMario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.